-Outstanding issues to resolve (JEA ticket #- copies of letters showing the issues below have been attached):
+Outstanding issues to resolve-

 Two spaces between SK and Postal Code.

 Addresses can consist of 1, 2 ,3 and 4 address lines and letters must be formatted properly for each address type in order to ensure it fits in a standard #10 envelope.
 Currently not meeting this standard.